-Restricted cash and cash equivalents, long-term relates to the minimum balance that the Company must maintain in a deposit account pledged to secure the Loan Agreement and subject to an account control agreement pursuant to the Loan Agreement, as amended.
+Restricted cash and cash equivalents, long-term relates to the minimum balance that the Company was required to maintain in a deposit account pledged to secure the Loan Agreement and was subject to an account control agreement pursuant to the Loan Agreement, as amended.
+The Loan Agreement was amended to remove the minimum cash requirements during 2020 and with its full repayment as of December 31, 2020, the account control agreement has been terminated.

-The following table provides a reconciliation of cash, cash equivalents and restricted cash reported within the Consolidated Balance Sheets as of December 31, 2019 and 2018 that sum to the total of the same such amounts shown in the Consolidated Statements of Cash Flows (in thousands):
+The following table provides a reconciliation of cash, cash equivalents and restricted cash reported within the Consolidated Balance Sheets as of December 31, 2020 and 2019 that sum to the total of the same such amounts shown in the Consolidated Statements of Cash Flows (in thousands):

+2020 2019

-2019 2 2018 Cash and cash equivalents \$ 1,777 \$ 1,683 Restricted cash and cash equivalents, long-term 2,500 2,500 Total cash, cash equivalents and restricted cash and cash equivalents shown in the consolidated statement of cash flows \$ 4,277 \$ 4,183
+Cash and cash equivalents \$ 5,747 \$ 1,777

+Restricted cash and cash equivalents, long-term 2,500

+Total cash, cash equivalents and restricted cash and cash equivalents shown in the consolidated statement of

+cash flows \$ 5,747 \$ 4,277